riggerthegeek/schema-form/README.md

 # Aims

- - Be usable across any JavaScript template
+ - Be usable across any JavaScript framework
+ - Work with any templating engine
- - Provide a rich experience for users, even if generated on the server
+ - Provide a rich experience for users, even when generated on the server
- - Decoupled from any front-end requirements
+ - No front-end dependencies (including jQuery)
  - Make forms reusable